When an individual receives the diagnosis of Parkinson’s Disease it can be a devastating time for all concerned.

-Common symptoms with this condition are seen with tremors, instability, rigidity, slow movements, poor sleep patterns, depression and other symptoms like slowing of the bowels.
+Common symptoms of this condition are seen with tremors, instability, rigidity, slow movements, poor sleep patterns, depression and other symptoms like the slowing of the bowels.

-There may not be a cure for Parkinson’s, but the Functional Medicine approach uses leading edge technologies and customized care to improve symptoms that make life more difficult for our patients.
+There may not be a cure for Parkinson’s, but the Functional Medicine approach uses leading-edge technologies and customized care to improve symptoms that make life more difficult for patients.

 Using Functional Medicine and Neurological processes, the brain is encouraged to restore and enhance function through targeted neurological exercises and activities.
-We work together with the patient to maximize their quality of life.
+Dr. Marquis’s approach is to work together with the patient to maximize their quality of life.

 The Functional Medicine / Functional Neurology model is well equipped to successfully evaluate and support patients with movement disorders such as Parkinsonian Tremors.